mediaexplorer74/DarkSky/README.md

-# DarkSky v1 (technical ver. of pre-pre-pre-alpha))
+# DarkSky v1 (Alpha Preview) - master branch
 ![](Images/logo.png)

-My RnD of DarkSky, modern uwp app for BlueSky social network. :)
+My RnD of DarkSky, modern uwp app for BlueSky social network.

 ## About (words of the author)
 "
 DarkSky is a modern (WIP) Fluent Design UWP BlueSky client.
 The old app from last year is being split into a frontend and backend.
-This repository contains the frontend app
+This repository contains the frontend app.

 For DarkSky progress discussions see: https://discord.gg/windows-apps-hub-714581497222398064